technometrics-lab/Proximity-indices-applied-to-OpenAlex/creation_data_and_variables/README.md

 <a name="readme-top"></a>

 This folder contains all the files which create the different pandas dataframes of variables.
+It contains the following folder:

+ * data_creation_variable:
+ <br> This folder regroups all the data files which are created by the coding files present in "creation_data_and_variables".

 We explain below the function of each file and in the order they are run in directory_file_creation_data:

 * scraping_data_from_Open_Alex